9th Annual

 Awareness and Education Day For Post-Traumatic Stress Disorder

-We have confirmed Saturday, October 28, 2023 as the date for the 9th Helping the Helpers Awareness and Education Day!
+Saturday, October 28, 2023 was the date for the 9th Helping the Helpers Awareness and Education Day!

-The event will once again take place at St. Francis Xavier University in Antigonish, Nova Scotia.
-We are looking forward to offering another exceptional day of sharing, education and support for First Responders and their families and coworkers who are dealing with PTSD or other psychological workplace injuries.
-Please mark your calendars and check back to the website regularly for updates and registration information.
+The event took place at St. Francis Xavier University in Antigonish, Nova Scotia.
+We were once again able to offer another exceptional day of sharing, education and support for First Responders and their families and coworkers who are dealing with PTSD or other psychological workplace injuries.
+Please mark your calendars and check back to the website regularly for updates and registration information on future events!

 Suggestions for speakers are most welcome and may be sent by email to helpingthehelpers@agendamanagers.com.